Availability

 Information Security

 At Rustici Software, we’re committed to information security and privacy.
-Our ISO-27001 certification validates that we have the appropriate technical and organizational measures designed to protect our customers’ data against unauthorized access, modification or deletion.
+Our SOC 2 compliance, ISO-27001 and ISO-27701 certifications validate that we have the appropriate technical and organizational controls in place to ensure the confidentiality, integrity and availability of our customer’s data.

 Security Methodology